Illithor/learn-java/Part One (Chapter 1~8).md

    No matter how big your program is, there's got to be a main() method to get the ball rolling.
    i.e. it's not true that every class should have a main method - **but at least one main method in the whole file**.
 4. Assignment operator "=" and equal operator "==" are different.
 Make sure you pick the right one.
-5. The only varIable you can directly test (without using a comparison operator) is a boolean.
+5. The only variable you can directly test (without using a comparison operator) is a boolean.
   ```java
   // this piece of code is not correct
   int x = 1;